 It includes the low-cost development board of authentic tiny CELLv1.0.
 It also has a range of shield that connects boards (so that you can use them with the Arduino and Raspberry Pi platforms.)
 Here, the key product is SparqEE.

 Including low-cost mobile communication, LoRaWAN is also famed in scores of industries for protected bi-directional communication.
 The frequency of LoRaWAN may vary from network to network.
-The data rates of this Internet of Things Protocols run between 0.3-50 kbps.
-In the urban areas, the range LoRaWAN varies from 2 km to 5 km.
+The data rates of these Internet of Things Protocols run between 0.3-50 kbps.
+In the urban areas, the range of LoRaWAN varies from 2 km to 5 km.
 In suburban areas, the range of this IoT protocol is about 15 km.

 The Radio Frequency Identification of RFID works with the help of wireless technology.
 It uses electromagnetic fields so that it can identify objects.
 The short-ranged Radio Frequency Identification is around 10 cm.
 But the long-range Radio Frequency can go up to 200 mm.

-The ARAT or the Active Reader Active Tag system usually makes the use of the active.
+The ARAT or the Active Reader Active Tag system usually makes use of the active.
 These activity tags awake with an interrogator signal (signals from the active reader.)The best part of RFID IoT Connectivity Protocols is they do not need any power.

 Z-Wave IoT Protocols afford you low-power RF or Radio Frequency communications.
 We typically use these in our home automation applications.
 The sensors, lamp controllers, etc., are the low-power Radio Frequency.

 They are working for the easy setup of Z-Wave IoT Protocols.
 The frequency of Z-Wave Internet of Things Protocols is 900MHz, and the range is about 30-100m.
-It provides you Cloud access and requires a bridge for it.
+It provides you with Cloud access and requires a bridge for it.
 Data rates of this protocol are 40-100kbit/s

 Among the IoT Connectivity Protocols, EnOcean takes an innovative twist.
-It is a wireless sensing and energy harvesting platform.
+It is a wireless sensing and energy-harvesting platform.
 It is perfect for designing devices that need a response in different circumstances, such as changes in temperature, lighting, and other patchy situations.

 Most of the applications for this IoT Protocol are presently exercised in transportation, home automation, industrial automation, and logistics.
-The frequency of the EnOcean IoT Protocol is 315 MHZ, 868 MHz, and 902MHz.
-It provides you access in Cloud, and the range it covers is 300m outdoors and 30m indoors.
+The frequency of the EnOcean IoT Protocol is 315 MHZ, 868 MHz, and 902 MHz.
+It provides you access to Cloud; the range it covers is 300m outdoors and 30m indoors.